Buy train tickets & passes for Switzerland

 Golden Pass Line: Montreux - Interlaken - Lucerne

 This is a mainly narrow-gauge route from Montreux to Interlaken & Lucerne via the well-known ski resort of Gstaad.
 It's slower than using mainline trains, but very scenic and marketed to tourists as the Golden Pass route.
-Until 9 December 2022 it involved 3 trains, but from 10 December onwards it can be done with just two: Montreux to Interlaken and Interlaken to Lucerne.
-The first train is a new gauge-changing service, it runs from Montreux to Zweisimmen on the standard-gauge tracks of the the Bern-Lötschberg-Simplon (BLS) Railway then from Interlaken to Lucerne on the metre-gauge Brunig Railway operated by the Zentralbahn.
+Until December 2022 it involved 3 trains, but it can now be done with just two: Montreux to Interlaken and Interlaken to Lucerne.
+The first train is a new gauge-changing service, it runs from Montreux to Zweisimmen on the standard-gauge tracks of the Bern-Lötschberg-Simplon (BLS) Railway then from Interlaken to Lucerne on the metre-gauge Brunig Railway operated by the Zentralbahn.
 The new trains adjust their wheelsets at Zweisimmen.
 They have 1st & 2nd class panorama cars and a new luxurious Prestige class.

 As with other tourist trains, reservation is necessary if you want to travel in the panoramic tourists cars, but regular trains run frequently over the same route and these need no prior reservation.